Katari Coleman

 Contact

-Katari Coleman, an early childhood education thought leader and expert, directs innovative efforts to advance all children’s school readiness and success.
-She has expertise in child development, early childhood and afterschool workforce development, family engagement, parent education, Adverse Childhood Experiences, strategic planning, and systems change.
+Katari Coleman, an early childhood education thought leader and expert, leads innovative efforts to advance all children’s school readiness and success.
+She has expertise in child development, out-of-school time (OST) care, early childhood and OST workforce development, family engagement, parent education, Adverse Childhood Experiences, strategic planning, and systems change.

 Coleman holds a PhD in Cultural and Educational Policy Studies from Loyola University and an MEd in Early Childhood Education from Erikson Institute.